 MySQL uses table-level

-allowing only one session to update those tables at a time,
+permitting only one session to update those tables at a time.

 These storage engines avoid deadlocks by always requesting all needed locks at once at the beginning of a query and always locking the tables in the same order.
 The tradeoff is that this strategy reduces concurrency; other sessions that want to modify the table must wait until the current DML statement finishes.